steaks/exceptions.js/README.md

 | seconds | int | no | Last number of seconds for which we care to count exceptions.
 If not specified, we'll use the total number of exceptions reported since the exception handler was setup.|

 ##Options
 Options for an exception.
-Options include retrieving a stacktrace, printing a screenshot, posting a serialized JSON representation of an exception to a specified url when the exception is reported, and/or excecuting a callback that recieves the exception when the exception is reported.
+Options include retrieving a stacktrace, printing a screenshot, posting a serialized JSON representation of an exception to a specified url when the exception is reported, posting a request to the exceptionsjs platform, and/or excecuting a reportCallback that receives the exception when the exception is reported.

 ##### methods